microsoft/pxt/docs/defining-blocks.md

 ...
 ```

+If given API is only for Blocks usage, and doesn't make much sense in TypeScript
+(for example, because there are alternative TypeScript APIs), you can use ``//% hidden``
+flag to disable showing it in auto-completion.

 ## Grouping

 Use the **blockGap** macro to specify the distance to the next block in the toolbox.
 Combined with the weight parameter,